 Module 04 charts the end of the Song Dynasty and the rise of the first schools or styles of Chinese medicine.
 Founded by four different doctors during the Jin and Yuan Dynasties, we see the creation of what is commonly called the Spleen School, the Fire School, the Yin Deficiency School and the Purging School.
 Module 04 examines their strategies and formulas to see the evolution of herbal use to a style of practice instead of the traditional classic model.

 Module 05: From the Wen Bing to Modern Chinese Medicine

 Module 05 examines The Qing Dynasty and the establishment of the Wen Bing both as a theory and as a style of practice.
 It also marked the influence of western medicine in China, which grew with the establishment of the Republic of China and completely changed the way herbs were taught and used within the educational system.
 Module 05 examines both the formulas and strategies of the Wen Bing School as well as how herbs are taught and used modern, along with a final commentary on the push to return to classical herbalism happening today.

 Module 06: Herb Usage in Modern Times

 Module 06 discusses the history and changing perspectives in China over the last 250 years that have led to an action and chemical component focus of herbal medicine today.

-This experience encouraged JulieAnn to continue post graduate studies in the Chinese university system, focusing her doctoral thesis on the classical application of herbs.
-JulieAnn feels that herbs are wonderfully practical and incredibly effective, and hopes to encourage more of the TCM community to use herbs as a principle component of treatment.
+JulieAnn completed a doctorate level medical degree at the ZheJiang Chinese Medicine University, focusing on the classical application of herbs.
+She feels that herbs are wonderfully practical and incredibly effective, and hopes to encourage more of the TCM community to understand herbs with classical perspsectives and use herbs as a principle component of treatment.

 JulieAnn and husband Andrew moved back to the United States in 2014, and opened a teaching clinic in Asheville, NC.
 They are vocal advocates of classically based, clinically focused, tangible and effective Chinese medicine.